hounsell01/PH_INF6026/README.md

 3. Build a predictive model based on the factors identified in (2)

 Data files:
+1. Running the code

-Running the code; Summary of project findings
+2. Summary of project findings

 Code files:
 1. Load files and construct data frames